Counter Terrorism News Check

 No way of knowing

-if someone is stricken with a sudden, fatal illness — or an epidemic slashes
+if someone is stricken with a sudden, fatal illness or an

-across a crowded city — there is no way of knowing whether anyone
+across a crowded city there is no way of knowing whether

 attacked, much less who.